draymcfarlane/TimeCaddy/README.md

 - [X] Add a search bar that live displays its results as the user types.

 Settings:
+- [ ] Provide user configuration to how the extension looks.

 Misc:
 - [X] Initial release and bug fixing.